 In addition, an applicant for a European Aviation Safety Agency (EASA) PPL (A) shall hold a valid European Aviation Safety Agency (EASA) Class 1 or Class 2 medical certificate issued by a Civil Aviation Authority (CAA) Doctor, before you can go solo.
 We can advise you of the nearest Doctor.

 At Manchester Flight Training, we believe there is a lot more to learning to fly than just flying the aircraft.
 The time you spend with your instructor, both before and after the lesson, is as important as the flight itself.
 All our flight instructors are commercial pilots who have to pass periodical competency checks by a CAA approved examiner.
 Our instructors will not only teach you to fly, they will also teach you to become a ‘Captain’ of an aircraft!

-At Manchester Flight Training, we pride ourselves on our hard earned reputation for professional standards and thorough training, with our friendly easy going teaching methods.
+At Manchester Flight Training are a fully CAA/EASA Approved Training Organisation (ATO) the ONLY one at City Airport.
+We pride ourselves on our hard earned reputation for professional standards and thorough training, with our friendly easy going teaching methods.
 You will receive a pre-flight briefing before each lesson, this gives you the opportunity to ask any questions and discuss the flight exercise.
 On completion of your lesson, you will be de-briefed on all aspects of the flight and discuss what study is required for the next lesson.

 To help with continuity, you will be allocated one instructor who supervises your PPL from start to finish.
 To maintain standardisation throughout your course, at certain stages you will fly with an alternative instructor as a progress check and also to ensure you get used to flying with different people.
 This helps you prepare for your PPL flight test, which of course, will be conducted by a CAA examiner – a pilot with whom you have never flown.